Chasing Autumn Colors: 6 Elegant Hotels Near Fall Foliage Spots

 Ohkunitama Shrine, located in Fuchu, hosts the Kurayami Matsuri in addition to the Tori no Ichi.

-The shrine used to be the so-chinju (*3) of Musashi Province (*4).
-Kokufu (provincial office) was located where Fuchu now stands, and the kokushi (governor) was ordered to present swift horses to the Imperial Court.
+This shrine used to be the main shrine of the Musashi Province, which includes present-day Saitama, Tokyo, and Kanagawa.
+The Kokufu (provincial office) was located where Fuchu now stands, and the kokushi (governor) was ordered to present swift horses to the Imperial Court.

 Kurayami Matsuri started as a race to select such a horse.
 It has a history of over 1,000 years, and the night race is the highlight of the event.